Hyundai Hysco: History

 Hyundai Hysco was established under the name Kyung-il Industrial Co., Ltd. in 1975.
 The company was renamed to Hyundai Pipe Co., Ltd. in 1980 soon after the completion of its full-scale steel pipe plant in 1979.
 As a scheme to be a leading steel company in the global market, the company was renamed once again to Hyundai Hysco in February 2001.

 In November 1982, two years after the steel pipe plant was built, Hyundai Hysco was awarded the 'US$100 Million Export Tower' in November 1982.
 In 1997, the company set a new record in the steel industry by producing over 10 million tons of steel pipes.

-For over 20 years, Hyundai Hysco has been the leading company in the Korean steel pipe industry.
 After taking the largest market share in the steel pipe industry, they entered the market for cold rolled products, which require the highest level of technology among other sectors of the steel industries.
 Hyundai Hysco has begun the commercial production of cold rolled products in April 1999.
 Since then, Hyundai Hysco set numerous records in the area of cold rolling, rewriting the history of Korean steel industries.
 Hyundai Hysco's achievements include the building of a full capacity system in less than one year from the commencement of commercial production and producing 5 million tons of automotive steel products in five years.
 In 2004, Hyundai Hysco took over an old and standstill works, Hanbo Steel, in Dangjin, in a consortium with Hyundai Steel.

 Hyundai Hysco now operates Global Steel Service Center, Automotive Parts Business, Steel Pipe Products, and Resource Development as four core business after partial merger with Hyundai Steel in 2013.